morzack/Sakurajima-Scouting/baseSite.md

 When interpreting the score graph the easiest thing to look at is the red trendline, as that can show team performance as matches progress.
 Obviously a positive slope is good, and any massive dips should be recorded and checked by looking at the OPR.

+The team skill breakdown section will be extremely useful when it comes down to picking teams and seeing what they are capable of doing.
+At the moment the only things that will be considered automatically are the climb level and opr.
+I don't think that there are any other things that can be automatically determined by just using the TBA API yet.
+Sakurajima will probably calculate the score achieved in individual categories at some point using similar math to OPR, but that's not happening yet.